dslomov/ecmascript-structured-clone/README.md

 We introduce a StructuredClone operator.

-Transferable objects carry a [[Transfer]] internal data property that is either a transfer operator or "neutered".
+Transferable objects carry a [[Transfer]] internal data property that is either a transfer operator or "neutered", and an [[OnSuccessfulTransfer]] internal method.

-Objects defined outside ECMAScript need to define a [[Clone]] internal data property that returns a copy of the object and a new value for the deepClone variable.
+Objects defined outside ECMAScript need to define a [[Clone]] internal method that returns a copy of the object and a new value for the deepClone variable.

+{TODO: why we need a new value of deepClone?
+As specced below, return value of [[Clone]] is a return value of the whole algorithm}

 Note: _The first iteration is not user-pluggable.
 It is about moving the semantics into ECMAScript proper and tying them down._